-This section provides a preliminary assessment of biomass availability in Alaska (AK).
-These estimates were taken from readily-available sources or updates from the technical work group.
+This section provides a preliminary assessment of biomass availability in Alaska.
+These estimates were taken from readily available sources or updates from the Forestry, Agriculture, and Waste Management (FAW) Technical Work Group (TWG).
 The source for each value indicated is provided in the notes section.
-Information on biomass availability is needed to assess the viability of the goals for policy option FAW-2, as well as any biomass related options considered in other TWGs (e.g., Energy Supply and Demand (ESD) and Transportation and Land Use (TLU)).
+Information on biomass availability is needed to assess the viability of the goals for policy recommendation FAW-2, as well as any biomass-related recommendations considered in other TWGs (e.g., Energy Supply and Demand [ESD] and Transportation and Land Use [TLU]).

-An assessment of biomass resources available to meet the feedstock requirements of the CCMAG policies is presented in Table 1 below.
-Except for the final four entries, the table presents a total potential availability of biomass in dry tons based on business as usual (BAU) in AK across the forestry, agriculture, and waste management sectors.
+An assessment of biomass resources available to meet the feedstock requirements of the Alaska Climate Change Mitigation Advisory Group (MAG) policies is presented in Table H-1 on the following pages.
+Table H-2 presents the annual biomass demand that would result from MAG recommendations.
+Except for the final four entries, Table H-1 presents a total potential availability of biomass in dry tons based on business as usual (BAU) in Alaska across the forestry, agriculture, and waste management sectors.
 The final four entries represent the values resulting from full implementation of FAW-1 and FAW-3, as mentioned in the notes column.
-For the purpose of defining a reference point, the stated potential assumes all constraints can be lifted and does not consider economic considerations limiting supply (e.g. distance to end user).
+For the purpose of defining a reference point, the stated potential assumes all constraints can be lifted and does not consider economic conditions limiting supply (e.g., distance to end user).

 Location and distance issues are paramount in assessing the feasibility of biomass as a resource.
 Because of this, it is impossible to accurately express all of the cost inputs involved in assessing delivered biomass cost/ton in a single number.
-The assumption was made that biomass could be delivered within a 180 mile radius.
+The assumption was made that biomass could be delivered within a 180-mile radius.
 If this is not possible, delivery costs will be higher.
 A more detailed, community-based biomass assessment would be more effective at determining both biomass availability and biomass costs.
-This information would allow for location specific analysis to be possible, and provide an additional level of accuracy.
+This information would allow for location-specific analysis to be possible, and provide an additional level of accuracy.
 This could be an effort to pursue in the future to expand Alaska's biomass utilization.
-The Alaska Energy and Power Authority came out with locationally dependent costs.
-Although these could not be used in this particular analysis, it is possible that this information will be valuable for any future assessment of biomass costs.
+The Alaska Energy and Power Authority published locationally dependent costs.
+Although this information could not be used in this particular analysis, it is possible that it will be valuable for any future assessment of biomass costs.

-After the analysis of recommendations from all TWGs is complete, the annual biomass demand for 2025 will be calculated in order to assess whether or not sufficient biomass supply exists to achieve the goals set forth in the policy recommendations made by the CCMAG.
+After the analysis of recommendations from all TWGs is complete, the annual biomass demand for 2025 will be calculated in order to assess whether sufficient biomass supply exists to achieve the goals set forth in the policy recommendations made by the MAG.

-The Alaska Timber Harvest is outlined in Figure 1 below.
+The Alaska timber harvest is outlined in Figure H-1.
 As can be seen, the total timber harvest has declined significantly since the mid-1980s.
-It is possible that our supply estimates for the logging industry (logging residue, primary/secondary mill residue) are somewhat high, because most of the forest sector supply estimates for this analysis are from 2002.
+It is possible that the supply estimates for the logging industry (logging residue, primary/secondary mill residue) are somewhat high, because most of the forest sector supply estimates for this analysis are from 2002.
 However, most of the declines in harvest volume had already taken place by 2001.
 Thus, while choosing any single year to represent overall timber harvest is difficult, 2002 may be a reasonable choice for a representative near-term year to form a baseline.

-Figure 1.
-Alaska timber harvest
+Figure H-1.
+Alaska timber harvest: 1959-2007